corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 # Changes

 A lot of code has gone into figuring out what leaders you can choose to keep based on what kind of country you are playing, what ethics it has, what kinds of assimilation or necrophage might be available.
-All of that boils down to an event screen that appears when you have integrated a subject or conquered a primitive planet, or a second event when you have infiltrated a primitive planet.
+All of that boils down to an event screen that appears when you have integrated a subject or conquered a pre-FTL planet, or a second event when you have infiltrated a pre-FTL planet.

-These event present you with a few choices about what you can do with the leaders from the now-defunct subject/primitives.
+These event present you with a few choices about what you can do with the leaders from the now-defunct subject/pre-FTLs.
 It will show a few different options depending on what is available to you.
 For example, genocidal empires can only keep leaders that are of their own species and necrophage empires have the option to necrophage leaders.
 There's a special secret bonus for some kinds of leaders - see if you can figure out what it is.

 This mod was designed to be played with the default restrictions on ascension paths - mainly that your empire would normally not have more than one assimilation type available to it.
 However, it is coded in such a way that if you have multiple assimilation types available, any of the "assimilate" button options invokes the same follow-up code.
 Each integrated leader (and their species) in a regular (non-machine, non-hive empires) are assigned the first assimilation type that they qualify for in this order: synthetic, then cybernetic, then psionic, then deassimilation.
 If you are using my machine deassimilation mod, that type is checked first (before synthetic assimilation).